-As at the Latest Practicable Date, out of the 15 accidents that happened in Hong Kong during the Track Record Period and up to the Latest Practicable Date, there were: (i) seven accidents in respect of which the injured persons have fully settled the compensation under the Employees' Compensation Ordinance with the subcontractors or insurance companies; (ii) one accident in respect of which the employees' compensation claim was discontinued; (iii) two accidents in respect of which summons had been received and legal proceedings for employees' compensation claims have commenced and were outstanding; and (iv) five accidents in respect of which the injured persons have not yet filed any employees' compensation claims or commenced legal proceedings against the Group or the injured persons are still receiving periodical payments.
+As at the Latest Practicable Date, out of the 20 accidents recorded by the Group that happened in Hong Kong during the Track Record Period and up to the Latest Practicable Date, there were: (i) nine accidents in respect of which the injured persons have fully settled the compensation under the Employees' Compensation Ordinance with the subcontractors or insurance companies; (ii) two accidents in respect of which the employees' compensation claims were discontinued; (iii) three accidents in respect of which summons had been received and legal proceedings for employees' compensation claims have commenced and were outstanding; and (iv) six accidents in respect of which the injured persons have not yet filed any employees' compensation claims or commenced legal proceedings against the Group or the injured persons are still receiving periodical payments.

 Regarding the abovementioned accidents in respect of which the injured persons have not yet filed any claims or commenced legal proceedings against the Group, as at the Latest Practicable Date, the limitation period of the respective potential employees' compensation claim and respective potential personal injury claim had not expired.
-As such, as at the Latest Practicable Date, the Group had a total of five potential employees' compensation claims and 15 potential personal injury claims.
+As such, as at the Latest Practicable Date, the Group had a total of six potential employees' compensation claims and 20 potential personal injury claims.